 On July 8th, 2015, an Administrative Law Judge (ALJ) ordered a Richmond, California-based event and production company to pay $605,250 for I-9 paperwork violations, marking the largest fine to date awarded by an ALJ for I-9 paperwork violations.

 If you find that surprising, keep in mind that fines for I-9 violations awarded by other (non-ALJ) authorities have been even greater.
 Record-setting cases include the $34 million decision against Infosys in 2013, and a $1+ million settlement in 2010 with Abercrombie & Fitch involving their I-9 technology deficiencies.

-The case against Hartmann Studios, Inc., was heard by the same Judge who decided another high-profile I-9 violations case we recently wrote about, Judge Ellen Thomas of the Office of the Chief Administrative Hearing Officer (OCAHO).
+The case against Hartmann Studios, Inc., was heard by the same Judge who decided another high-profile I-9 violations case, Judge Ellen Thomas of the Office of the Chief Administrative Hearing Officer (OCAHO).
 The prior case exposed non-compliant handling of onboarding for a remote workforce, and this case highlights handling of another special class of employees.

 In fact, the earlier case is even cited under “Conclusions of Law” in the Hartmann decision, specifically that “An employer’s failure to sign section 2 of Form I-9 is a very serious violation.
 SeeUnited States v.
 Emp’r Solutions Staffing Grp. . . . (describing section 2 as “the very heart” of the verification process).”